 The existing guidance states that new/initial students may only apply for a visa and enter the U.S. to enroll in a U.S. school only for a full course of study that is not 100% online.
 Please contact Rutgers Global International Student and Scholar Services (ISSS) for regulatory guidance, resources and information for international students.
 We will continue to update our websites as more information becomes available and notify you as changes occur.

 Do I need to get tested for COVID-19 infection if I am traveling internationally? +

 New CDC Guidelines for International Travelers

-According to a new CDC policy, effective January 26, 2021, all international travelers coming into the US will be required to get tested for COVID-19 infection no more than 3 days before their flight departs and to provide proof of the negative result or documentation of having recovered from COVID-19 to the airline before boarding the flight.
-For more information on this testing requirement, see the CDC Frequently Asked Questions.
+Please review the current CDC travel and testing requirements for entry to the U.S. According to this guidance, all international travelers coming into the US will be required to get tested for COVID-19 infection no more than 3 days before their flight departs and to provide proof of the negative result or documentation of having recovered from COVID-19 to the airline before boarding the flight.

 Review the CDC website for more information.
 Also check COVID-19 related rules and regulations at the country to which you are traveling.